Constance Wachtmeister: Biography

 Constance's parents were the Marquis de Bourbel de Montpincon and his wife Constance Bulkley.
 She lost her parents when she was very young and was sent to her aunt, Mrs Bulkley, in England.
 In 1863 she married her cousin, the Count Carl Wachtmeister, with whom she had a son, count Axel Raoul.

 After three years of marriage she moved to Stockholm where, in 1868, the count was appointed Minister of Foreign Affairs.
 After the death of her husband in 1871, she still lived in Sweden for several years.
 In 1879 the countess began investigating Spiritism and in 1881 joined the London Lodge of the Theosophical Society.
 She met H.P.
 Blavatsky in London in 1884.

-She was an important partner for Blavatsky and essential support for the work of The Secret Doctrine.
+Wachtmeister was an important partner for Blavatsky and essential support for the work of The Secret Doctrine.
 Some time after Blavatsky had come in 1885 at Würzburg she was joined by the Wachtmeister, who "loyally and lovingly helped in the great work."
 In 1887 Wachtmeister organized the Theosophical Publishing Co. alongside Bertram Keightley, in order to publish Blavatsky's works.
 In 1888-95 she was an editor of the Theosophical Siftings.
 She was secretary and treasurer of the Blavatsky Lodge in London.
 In 1890 she became a member of the Inner Group of Blavatsky Lodge.
 In 1893 Besant and Wachtmeister went to India.
 In 1894 she had a lecture in New York City on theosophical questions.
 In 1896 Wachtmeister toured the US and Australia lecturing on Theosophy.

 Wachtmeister and Kate Buffington Davis authored a vegetarian cookbook, Practical Vegetarian Cookery in 1897.
 The recipes were ovo-lacto vegetarian.
 It was one of the first vegetarian guidebooks published in America.